Custom Builders of Distinguished Instruments for Six Generations

 Yolanda Mascote has a background in public and private sector finance.
 She serves as Controller and oversees the company’s accounting, human resources, and purchasing.

-Ryan Anderson has a background in joinery and works in the mill and finish departments.
-He builds some of the smallest and largest components of the organ, responsible for the fundamental quality of the instrument.
+• Ryan Anderson has a background in joinery and works in the mill, building some of the smallest and largest components of the organ.
+He builds chests that provide wind to the organ pipes.

-Drue Berti, a Solano County native, works in assembly, erecting, and voicing, focusing on details of chests and pipes.
+• Drue Berti, a Solano County native, works in assembly and erecting, where all details of the organ come together.
 In addition to his work in organ building, Drue builds and plays electric guitars.